Eden-Project-Team/Eden-Update-Beta/README.md

   - Adjusted DB IDs
     - Auth_3D IDs have been adjusted to avoid conflicts with other mods
     - OBJ IDs have been updated to avoid conflicts with other mods
+	- MOT IDs have been updated to avoid conflicts with other mods
   - Fixed collision bugs
 	- Halloween Ghost and Christmas Pumpkin
 	- Dance Robot Dance